 Rooms are big, high-ceilinged spaces which take their cue from the clean-cut, organic lines of Berber architecture.
-Most have open tadelakt hearths and all have underfloor heating, whilst thick pisé walls ensure there's no need for air-con, even during the summer.
+Most have open tadelakt hearths, whilst thick pisé walls ensure there's no need for air-con, even during the summer.

 Although some Deluxe Rooms have terraces, the Suites in the main house offer guaranteed outdoor space (as do most of those in the garden), as well as big dressing rooms and huge bathrooms; some with sunken tubs and from Room 12's raised tub you have soaring views of the National Park.
 We also love the vast Deluxe Suite, between the kasbah's twin towers, with its enormous terrace, walk-in dressing room and a vaulted bathroom (this also doubles up as the Family Suite).

 Beneath petal-strewn, pom-pommed blankets, top spec' mattresses, fine linens and orthopaedic pillows await, but don’t expect much in the way of electrical gizmos - these would feel out of synch here.
 In the bathrooms, big tubs (some of the sunken variety) and/or walk-in rain showers complement buff-coloured marble, heated towel rails, natural soaps and gels, and humongous fluffy bathrobes.